-The aim of this Module is to provide the student with : An analysis of the distribution and movement of water and contaminants of the physical environment; between air, surface water, groundwater, and to apply the engineering principles involved in managing our living environmental systems.
+The aim of this Module is to enable students analyse the distribution and movement of water and contaminants of the physical environment; between air, surface water, groundwater, and to apply engineering principles involved in managing our environmental systems.

 By the end of this module the student should be able to:

 1. Model the dispersion of air pollutants in the atmosphere and predict air quality.

 2. Demonstrate an understanding of unit processes for the abatement and control of drinking water pollutants.